 But Samuel replied, “What is more pleasing to the Lord: your burnt offerings and sacrifices or your obedience to his voice?
 Listen!
 Obedience is better than sacrifice, and submission is better than offering the fat of rams.
 [1 Samuel 15:22 (NLT)]

 While creativity is encouraged in both cooking and prayer, there are certain procedures for both that should be followed to ensure good results.
-For example, before a cook even starts food prep, his work surface, utensils, and hands should be clean.
-In prayer, instead of starting with clean bowls, spoons and hands, we wash ourselves of any resentment or anger and start with a forgiving heart.
+For example, before a cook even begins, his work surface, utensils, and hands should be clean.
+In prayer, instead of starting with clean bowls and spoons, we should wash ourselves of any resentment or anger and start with a forgiving heart.

 Some recipes, like risotto, require patience and persistence in preparation and others, like a 20-pound turkey, take a long time to bake.
-We have to be patient and persistent in prayer as well and understand that results aren’t like instant potatoes—they take time.
-Furthermore, multi-tasking in the kitchen can often have disastrous results like mismeasured ingredients or burnt bread.
-Multi-tasking doesn’t work well in prayer either—we must be focused and committed.
+We have to be patient and persistent in prayer as well.
+The answers to our petitions aren’t like instant potatoes—they often take time.
 Just as pans should be greased so baked goods won’t stick, we need to lubricate our prayers with a large amount of humility if we want them to come out easily.
-A good chef knows to use only fresh wholesome ingredients.
-Self-righteousness is as vile to God as a moldy tomato or putrid fish and, like rancid nuts, will spoil any prayer.
+Any good chef knows to use only fresh wholesome ingredients.
+Self-righteousness and pride will spoil any prayer and are as vile to God as rancid nuts in granola.

-A final requirement in any recipe is to season, taste, and season again, as often as necessary to get the flavor just right.
-A chef doesn’t offend a gastronome with bland or tasteless food; instead, he honors him with bold flavors.
-Our God is an awesome God, capable of anything and everything, and a true connoisseur of prayers.
-Let’s never insult Him with insipid or weak ones.
+Finally, a good chef doesn’t offend a gastronome with bland or tasteless food; he honors him with bold flavors.
+A true connoisseur of prayers, our God is awesome and capable of anything and everything.
+Let’s never insult Him with insipid or weak petitions.
 Like a gourmet chef, we must be bold with our offerings.
 When cooking in God’s kitchen, let’s give Him everything we’ve got!